keajs/kea-docs/docs/intro/context.md

   // make a lot of noise
   debug: false,

-  // automatically build and mount logic when kea({}) is called. useful for legacy apps
-  autoMount: false,

   // after calling const builtLogic = logic.build(); builtLogic.mount(),
   // make fields like builtLogic.actions available on logic